ffsolutions/php-algorand-sdk/examples/explorer-gui/Readme.md

 ## Overview

-This solution describes how to use and create a Algorand Blockchain Explorer Application (WebApp GUI) with the new PHP Algorand SDK (native).
+This solution describes how to create a Algorand Blockchain Explorer Application (WebApp GUI) with the new PHP Algorand SDK (native).

 We use the Algorand Indexer service.